turingschool/front-end-curriculum/lessons/module-1/js-4.md

 // 7.
 Get the value of burrito
 // 8.
 Create a method on burrito that logs "Why am I so delicious?" to the console
 // 9.
 Check the value of burrito.
 Do you see your method?
 // 10.
-Use burrito to log "Skateboarding is fun"
+Use burrito to log "Why am I so delicious?"
 ```

 ### What is `this`: a 10,000ft Introduction